transferwise/pipelinewise/CONTRIBUTING.md

 Please keep all your communication respectful.

-## On PipelineWise at TransferWise
+## On PipelineWise at Wise (fka TransferWise)
-PipelineWise is the ELT engine used at TransferWise to move data from +150 sources to different targets, the main sources include Mysql/MariaDB, Postgres, S3 buckets and targets include Snowflake and S3 buckets, this means we are extra careful when making changes to/dealing with PRs touching any of the connectors that are used at TransferWise.
+PipelineWise is the ELT engine used at Wise to move data from +150 sources to different targets, the main sources include Mysql/MariaDB, Postgres, S3 buckets and targets include Snowflake and S3 buckets, this means we are extra careful when making changes to/dealing with PRs touching any of the connectors that are used at Wise.

 ## We Develop with Github